realA10001986/Flux-Capacitor/README.md

 ##### &#9193; TCD connected by wire

-Check this if you have a Time Circuits Display connected by wire.
+Check this if you have a Time Circuits Display connected to the FC by wire.
 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.

 While you can connect both a button and the TCD to the "time travel" connector on the FC, the button should not be pressed when this option is set, as it might yield unwanted effects.